Samuelson777/Simple-Recipe-Book/README.md

 - **Framework**: React
 - **State Management**: useState and useEffect hooks
 - **Styling**: Custom CSS with a focus on responsive design

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Samuelson777/Simple-Recipe-Book/blob/main/LICENSE) file for details.